kubernetes/enhancements/keps/sig-scheduling/5732-topology-aware-workload-scheduling/README.md

   - Components depending on the feature gate:
     - kube-apiserver
     - kube-scheduler
-  - Feature gate name: WorkloadBasicPolicyDesiredCount
+  - Feature gate name: PodGroupDesiredCount
   - Components depending on the feature gate:
     - kube-apiserver
     - kube-scheduler